agzam/angular-express-bootstrap/README.md

-angular-express-bootstrap
+angular-browserify-express-bootstrap
 =========================

-basic scaffolding for projects using express, angular and grunt
+basic scaffolding for projects using browserify, express,angular and grunt